Skip to main content

 1. Background

 a.
-This Scholarship has been established to allow students that are experiencing financial hardship to participate in an approved exchange and/or short-term mobility programs.
+This Scholarship has been established to allow students that are experiencing financial hardship to participate in a student exchange or study abroad program.

 b.
 This Scholarship has been funded by a bequest made in 1973 by Mrs Linda Currey in memory of her husband, Charles Herbert Currey, MA LLD.